|Current Status of Biological Weed Control Agents in Oregon, Washington, and Idaho||Revised March 2015|

 Biological control is not a panacea; it will not eradicate noxious weeds.
 When using BCAs, expect residual levels of the weed populations, since an agent’s survival depends on the density of its host weed.
 After host weed populations decrease, populations of BCAs will decrease correspondingly.
 This is a natural cycle.
 Therefore, a resurgence of weed populations may occur due to seed reserves in the soil, missed plants, and lagging populations of BCAs.
 In areas where the BCAs do not provide sufficient control, other methods may need to be integrated, or a search for additional BCAs must be pursued.

 Biological control of certain weeds may not work in your area, even if it does in others.
 Biological control agents require specific conditions to survive.
 Climate variations, such as cold winters and plant biotype differences, may account for some past failures.
 To ensure maximum success, trained personnel should supervise and monitor biological control programs.
 To monitor biological control agents, using the Standardized Impact Monitoring Protocol (SIMP) is recommended.
-More information on SIMP can be found by accessing the BLM biological control website at the following address, or by searching for “BLM biological control” using an online search engine: http://www.agri.state.id.us/Categories/PlantsInsects/NoxiousWeeds/Bio_Co... ), or by searching online for “BLM biological control.”
+More information on SIMP can be found by accessing the BLM biological control website ( http://www.agri.state.id.us/Categories/PlantsInsects/NoxiousWeeds/Bio_Co... ), or by searching online for “BLM biological control.”

 Once release sites for BCAs have been selected, protecting those areas is essential.
 BCA releases are often made with a small number of organisms.
 Establishing collectable populations can take three to five years.
 After BCA populations have sufficiently increased at nursery sites, they may then be introduced into new areas.
 Care should be taken to avoid moving diseased or parasitized immature stages of BCAs to new areas; moving them will reduce their efficacy.
 The current status and types of BCAs used in the Pacific Northwest are found in the tables in this section.
 Reintroducing the agents may be required in areas where control was achieved but the host plants have made a resurgence, after severe weather or following wildfires, for example.